- Aug 19, 2025

 The aircraft tends to gain weight over its operational life due to various factors: accumulation of grease and oil, repaint, new equipment, modifications, and repairs.
 The operator is responsible for ensuring that the weight and balance records are updated whenever such changes occur.

-The Weight & Balance can be obtained by:
+The weight and balance can be obtained by:

 actual weighing the aircraft, or